tylersfoot/Sweet-Tooth/Information.md

 ### Enemies

+- Crazy-corn `[Single-bite]` - A candy corn that has been corrupted by an influx of sugar.

+- Caramel Clops `[Multi-bite]` - Once great steeds used by farmers they now run loose stomping anything they find with their massive, sticky hooves.

+- Pumpkin Spice Scarecrow - Was just waiting around protecting its crops when it went to go accomplish something with its life, began studying at a prestigious school, started a small business, but came back after they found out they couldn’t pay for wifi.

+- Maple Pancake Bear - Largest creature laying with the forests of the fields.
+Laying in wait for one to come just close enough so that they may be devoured by its buttery goodness.
+Surviving on only the Bear necessities.

 ### Plant-Life

+- Candy-Corn Stalk - A stalk of corn, but there is candy corn growing instead of corn.

+- Candy-Apple Tree - Sweet apples covered in dripping caramel; A favorite of the Caramel-Clops

+- Maple - Just a maple tree but instead of regular leaves they are jars of maple syrup

 ### Structures

+- Farmhouse - A small farmhouse once used by the people that lived here, sadly they were kicked out, now who know what monstrosities live there

+- Fields - Fields of Candy-corn growing randomly, once gently controlled plains are now overrun by the wildness that was allowed to run free

 ## Peppermint Forest

 ### Summary

+The Peppermint Forest lies to the south of the Candy kingdom being the main source of hard materials for the use of buildings, walls, and other tools.
+The first feeling you get entering this land is a brisk breeze from the sheer amount of mint and a cooling feeling.
+On arrival you can see the vast forest lying between great mountains of frozen ice cream.
+In this land there is much to explore, but you must also be wary of the dangers that lie within.
+The creatures here have adapted to the harsh environment and are some of the most ferocious and resilient in candyland.
+Not only the animals, but the native people are especially aggressive towards outsiders resulting from multiple battles and geopolitical struggles between themselves and the Munchkin people.

 ### Enemies

+- Peppercorn `[Multi-bite]` - A unicorn but peppermint

+- Cane Stalker `[Multi-bite]` - Giant spider-like candy cane creature, seems to be a mutation from an influx of sugar.

+- Minty Fowl `[Single-bite]` -  An extremely aggressive chicken like creature

+- Sorbetiros `[Multi-bite]` -  The native people differentiated from the Munchkin people early on.
+They live solely on the Peppermint Forest’s resources and don’t take kindly to strangers.
+They are made of mint ice cream and offer a cool refreshing taste.

 ### Plant-Life

+- Ever-canes - Candy-cane shaped trees that grow in these harsh conditions, in some areas they are tall, in some they are short, in some they are moving bu- nope thats just a Cane Stalker coming to bite your head off.

+- Minty Bush - A bush made of mint leaves the typical place to find minty-fowl.

 ### Structures

+- Caneyard - A massive building that contains a lot of canes used in construction

+- Gelato Grotto - A cove built completely with ice cream that serves as a temporary base for some Sorbetiro lumberjacks

 ## Peanut Butter Swamp

 ### Summary

+One of the most delicious, but dangerous, lands.
+The Peanut Butter Swamp has one thing that the rest of candyland does not, nuts.
+Many of the sentient inhabitants of Candyland have found themselves allergic to nuts, having an adverse effect to anything touching them.
+However within the swamp there are a plentiful amount of creatures that call it home and use it to their advantage.

 ### Enemies

+- Peanut Butter Toad `[Multi-bite]` - Giant frog that inhabits the swamps

+- Brittle Snake `[Multi-bite]` - An enormous snake made of tough peanut brittle.
+If anyone's allergic to peanuts you better watch out.

+- Dark Mosquilate `[Single-bite]` - An intense aerialist insect that has a multi-view system and allows for the taking of nutrients from its pre--its a mosquito.

+- Chocodile `[Multi-bite]` -  Lives in the swamps, waiting, waiting….probably just taking a nap.

 ### Plant-Life

+- Dead Choco Tree - Once a thriving area of chocolate, this land has been sunken under an outrageous amount of peanut butter which has lead to the death of many a Choco Trees

+- Peanut Brittle - Giant shards of Peanut Brittle that come forth from the ground, an adverse affect resulting from the solidification of the peanut butter inside clumps of chocolate

 ### Structures